Generic name: potassium bicarbonate [ poe-TAS-ee-um-bye-KAR-bo-nate ]

-Potassium is a mineral that is found in many foods and is needed for several functions of your body, especially the beating of your heart.
+Potassium is a mineral that is found naturally in foods and is necessary for the normal function of your heart, muscles, and nerves.

-Potassium bicarbonate and potassium citrate may also be used for other purposes other than those listed in this medication guide.
+Effer-K may also be used for purposes not listed in this medication guide.

-high levels of potassium in your blood (hyperkalemia);
+you have high levels of potassium in your blood; or

 Addison's disease (an adrenal gland disorder);

 an allergic reaction to a product that contains potassium;